jayzz55/mapster/README.md

 ```

 ### To use HTML5 and get user's geolocation
-This will utilize HTML5 navigator function to get the user's geolocation if the feature is enabled, and then pan the map to the user's location (or to the default location set in mapOptions.js if the feature is disabled)
+This will utilize HTML5 navigator function to get the user's geolocation if the feature is enabled, and then pan the map to the user's location (or to the default location set in map's options if the feature is disabled)
 ```javascript
  MAP.getCurrentPosition( function(position) {
   MAP.panTo({